it-dherrell/entra-id/README.md

 ## Support

-If you have any issues or questions, please create an issue in this repository or contact me direct.
+If you have any issues or questions, please create an issue in this repository or contact me directly.